sharifhsn/sharifhsn/README.md

 # Sharif Haason @sharifhsn
 I am a 20-year-old computer science student at Rutgers University - New Brunswick.
-I am currently a junior and my graduation date is 2023.
+I am currently a senior and my graduation date is 2023.

 ## Work Experience
 For the summer of 2021, I am interning at Rutgers Newark SASN-IT as a developer.
 I document software, create utilities, and generally learn to understand the [Rutgers Newark website](https://sasn.rutgers.edu/) from a full-stack web developer perspective.